usgin/usgin-cache/cli/readme.md

 ## Command Line Interface API

-In the root folder, issuing the command `pc:user$ node cli` will generate a list of options and parameters that can be passed into the CLI.
-Or, by globally installing the program (`npm install -g`), the CLI tool will be available via `usginCache -c`.
+In the root folder, issuing the command `node cli` will generate a list of options and parameters that can be passed into the CLI.
+Or, by globally installing the program (`npm install -g`), the CLI tool will be available via `usginCache`.

-### --cswUrl, -c [optional, default: "http://catalog.stategeothermaldata.org/geoportal/csw"]
+### --cswUrl, -c [optional]
-The URL for a csw containing feature you'd like to cache
+The URL for a CSW containing feature you'd like to cache

     pc:user$ node cli --cswUrl http://catalog.stategeothermaldata.org/geoportal/csw

 ### --featureType, -t [optional]
-The name of a WFS FeatureType that you'd like to cache
+The name of a WFS FeatureType that you'd like to cache, based on WFS URLs found in documents already cached from a CSW.

     pc:user$ node cli --cswUrl http://catalog.stategeothermaldata.org/geoportal/csw --featureType aasg:ActiveFault

+### --index, -i [optional]
+The name of a mapping function you would like to use to update the Solr index.
+Valid mapping functions are defined in `features/design/mappings`.

+    pc:user$ node cli --cswUrl http://catalog.stategeothermaldata.org/geoportal/csw --featureType aasg:ThermalSpring --index thermalSprings

+### --cluster, -g [optional]
+If specified, the cache of clustered features will be rebuilt from data already contained in the Solr index

+    pc:user$ node cli --featureType aasg:ThermalSpring --index thermalSprings -g

 ### --dbUrl, -d [optional, default: "http://localhost:5984"]
 The URL for CouchDB